jest-community/eslint-plugin-jest/docs/rules/prefer-strict-equal.md

 # Suggest using `toStrictEqual()` (prefer-strict-equal)

-`toStrictEqual` not only checks that two objects contain the same data but also that they have the same shape.
-The believe is that imposing a stricter equality results in safer tests.
+`toStrictEqual` not only checks that two objects contain the same data but also that they have the same structure.
+It is common to expect objects to not only have identical values but also to have identical keys.
+A stricter equality will catch cases where two objects do not have identical keys.

 ## Rule details

 This rule triggers a warning if `toEqual()` is used to assert equality.

-This rule is enabled by default.

 ### Default configuration